Lily the Pink (song)

-"Lily the Pink" is a 1968 song released by the UK comedy group The Scaffold, which reached No. 1 in the UK Singles Chart.
+"Lily the Pink" is a 1968 song released by the UK comedy group The Scaffold, which reached No. 1 in the UK Singles Chart and was the Christmas number one that year.
 It is a modernisation of an older folk song titled "The Ballad of Lydia Pinkham".
 The lyrics celebrate the "medicinal compound" invented by Lily the Pink, and humorously chronicle the "efficacious" cures it has brought about, such as inducing morbid obesity to cure a weak appetite.

-The Scaffold version
+Background and writing

 The Scaffold's rendition of "Lily The Pink" was recorded on 9 August 1968 at the EMI Studios in London.
-Backing vocalists on the recording, included Graham Nash (of The Hollies), Elton John (then Reg Dwight), and Tim Rice; while Jack Bruce (of Cream) played the bass guitar and Clem Cattini drummed.
+Backing vocalists on the recording included Graham Nash (of The Hollies), Elton John (then Reg Dwight of Bluesology) and Tim Rice; while Jack Bruce (of Cream) played the bass guitar and Clem Cattini drummed.
 Arrangements were done by former Manfred Mann member Mike Vickers alongside the Scaffold's members.

 The lyrics include a number of in-jokes.
-For example, the line "Mr Frears had sticky out ears" refers to film director Stephen Frears, who had worked with The Scaffold early in their careers; while the line "Jennifer Eccles had terrible freckles" refers to the song "Jennifer Eccles" by The Hollies, the band Graham Nash was about to leave.
+For example, the line "Mr Frears had sticky-out ears" refers to film director Stephen Frears, who had worked with The Scaffold early in their careers; while the line "Jennifer Eccles had terrible freckles" refers to the song "Jennifer Eccles" by The Hollies, the band Graham Nash was about to leave.

 "Lily The Pink" was released on 10 October 1968 and carried the B-side "Buttons Of Your Mind".
-It became No. 1 in the UK Singles Chart for the four weeks encompassing the Christmas holidays that year.
+It became No. 1 in the UK Singles Chart for the four weeks encompassing the Christmas holidays that year, becoming not only that year's Christmas number one, but also the first novelty song to achieve the position.